Shepherd-Gregory/Shepherd-Gregory.github.io/_pages/about.md

 <h2><font color="#0000dd">Brief bio</font></h2>

-I am an incoming associate professor (tenure-track) of **Tongji University**, Shanghai.
+I am an associate professor (tenure-track) of Shanghai Reserach Institute for Intellogent Autonomous Systems(SRIAS), **Tongji University**, Shanghai.
 Prior to this, I worked as a postdoc supervised by Prof. [Jiming Chen](https://person.zju.edu.cn/en/jmchen) at **Zhejiang University**, Hangzhou, China.
 I received my D. Eng. degree from **Zhejiang University** at 2023, supervised by Prof. Meiqin Liu and Prof. Ronghao Zheng.
-From 2022 to 2023, I was also a visiting scholar with the Robotics Institute, **University of Technology Sydney (UTS)** supervised by Prof. [Shoudong Huang](https://www.uts.edu.au/staff/shoudong.huang).
+From 2022 to 2023, I was a visiting scholar with the Robotics Institute, **University of Technology Sydney (UTS)** supervised by Prof. [Shoudong Huang](https://www.uts.edu.au/staff/shoudong.huang).

-:sunny: :sunny: :sunny: **I'm seeking highly self-motivated visiting/research assistant/M.S./PhD students for Spring/Fall 2026.** For application, please send an email to me via [y.xu@ieee.org](mailto:y.xu@ieee.org) with the subject “[Position]+[Name]+[Affiliation]”~ Hope we can do some great and interesting things in robotics!
+:sunny: :sunny: :sunny: **I'm seeking highly self-motivated visiting/research assistant/M.S./PhD students for Spring/Fall 2026.** For application, please send an email to me via [xuyang_robot@163.com](mailto:xuyang_robot@163.com) with the subject “[Position]+[Name]+[Affiliation]”~ Hope we can do some great and interesting things in robotics!

 <div class="row  align-items-center">
     <div class="col-sm mt-3 mt-md-0">